Praneet9/30DaysFLChallenge/Day_1.md

 ---

 SyftBox enables developers to build and deploy privacy-preserving solutions in distributed environments, fostering secure and collaborative workflows without compromising sensitive data.

+# Federated Learning Tutorial @ NeurIPS 2020

+Reading through the PPT, this is what I learned!

+- **Privacy is key:** This is a huge advantage over traditional machine learning, where all the data needs to be collected in one place.
+With federated learning, my data stays on my device, and only the model updates are shared.
+This makes it much more privacy-preserving.
+- **It's like a collaborative effort:** Imagine tons of phones working together to train a model, each using their own data.
+Each phone trains the model locally and sends back just the learnings - not the actual data.
+Then, a central server combines those learnings to improve the overall model.
+It's fascinating how it all comes together!
+- **There are different types of federated learning:** It's not just for phones.
+There's also cross-silo federated learning, where different organizations, like hospitals, can collaborate on training a model without sharing sensitive patient data.
+This has huge potential for medical research!
+- **Communication is a challenge:** Sending data back and forth between devices can be slow and costly.
+The paper mentioned techniques like compression and reducing the number of devices involved to address this.
+It's like finding clever ways to make the communication more efficient.
+- **Evaluating federated learning is tricky:** Since we can't easily test on millions of devices, researchers have to rely on simulations.
+This makes it even more important to carefully design those simulations and use realistic datasets.

+I can see why federated learning is gaining so much attention.
+It's a game-changer for privacy and has the potential to unlock so many possibilities in various fields.
+I'm definitely going to keep learning more about this!